 2020 Award Winner

-Jack has a passion for developing, coaching and mentoring the next generation of leaders and stands by his career values Attract, Develop, Retain.
-He’s heavily involved with training and mentoring staff as part of his leadership role in the West Coast 2IC Development Programme.
+Jack has a passion for developing, coaching, and mentoring the next generation of leaders to enhance business performance.
+He’s heavily involved with training and mentoring staff as part of his leadership role.

 He also gives back to the community wherever he can, co-ordinating the Gateway Programme through Buller High School, and providing work experience for students who seek a career in agriculture or want to get into the routine of the workforce.

-Jack is a proud West Coaster, where he lives with his wife Charlotte and three children, gets out surfing when he can, and does his bit for the #westcoastbestcoast.
+Jack is a proud West Coaster, a family man and gets out surfing when he can and does his bit for the #westcoastbestcoast.

 "The people I have met through the award, the relationships formed, the exposure I have received as part of my mentoring trips has been nothing short of incredible.
 The award has given me the skills to grow, increase my confidence, and it is fantastic having the ongoing support."